 When Blanceflor was in her twenties she and a young Italian prince fell in love with each other.
 His name was Andrea Boncompagni Ludovisi and they decided to marry.
 The year was 1913 and in their circles it wasn’t that easy then, because the prince’s parents had agreed with the wealthy American Preston family that Andrea and their daughter Margret should marry, a marriage that took place in 1916.

 However, the agreement also comprised that if the couple stayed childless, and if the prince so desired, the alliance could be dissolved after ten years.
-The prince would then obtain two large holding companies in the US and Margaret Preston Draper would maintain her princess title.
+The prince would then become beneficiary of two trusts of significant financial value in the US and Margaret Preston Draper would maintain her princess title.

 In 1924 the marriage was annulled and the same year prince Andrea and Blanceflor – who had been waiting for her prince during ten years – married.
 Their marriage was a happy one.